Last updated on March 27th, 2023 at 08:21 pm

 Here are some of the characteristics of a vintage bottle brush tree:

-- The base is often worn, as it has been around for quite a few years and will have some wear and tear.
+- The base is often worn, because it has been around for quite a few years and will have some wear and tear.

 - The central wire that holds all the bristles or tree branches will most likely have some rust, through oxidation of the metal over time.